exilimz/speech-recognition/README.md

 1. Push your code to a GitHub repository
 2. Import the project into Vercel
-3. Add your ElevenLabs API key as an environment variable in Vercel's project settings
+3. Add your AssemblyAI API key as an environment variable in Vercel's project settings
 4. Deploy the application

 ## Technologies Used